CCMS-UCSD/GNPSDocumentation/docs/lexicon.md

 ### Molecular Networking

-**Molecular networking** : a method that computes pairwise spectral similarity between fragmentation spectra (using a modified cosine score) and visualizes the results as a network.
+**Molecular Networking** : a method that computes pairwise spectral similarity between fragmentation spectra (using a modified cosine score) and visualizes the results as a network.
 Spectra are represented as &quot;nodes&quot;, and these nodes are connected by &quot;edge&quot; when their pairwise similarities are above a similarity threshold.
 Groups of connected nodes form a &quot;molecular family&quot;.
 Two methods exist to generate molecular networks 1) classical molecular networking that is built on the fragmentation spectra level only, and the 2) feature-based molecular networking that is coupled with LC-MS feature detection and alignment.

 To disambiguate with the feature-based molecular networking, this method is also called &quot; **classical molecular networking**&quot;.